 In terms of past performance, that hasn't been so bad.
 Backed by Titanic-sized companies like PetroChina and China Mobile, the iShares FTSE/Xinhua China 25 ETF has averaged returns of 12% per year over the past three years, versus the S&P 500 -- tethered to our own mega caps like Oracle

 But while FXI holdings like Aluminum Corp. of China

 SOEs have traditionally been the dominant players in the Chinese economy.
 In 1958, during the days of Chairman Mao, more than 97% of the Chinese economy was under the control of the government (PRC) through the use of SOEs.

-Granted, things have changed over the past 50 years, following the economic reforms of Deng Xiaoping in the late 1970s and '80s.
-Today there are far fewer SOEs, but they still make up a significant chunk of China's gross domestic product and are mostly found in the energy, telecommunications, and financial sectors.
-The government keeps many of them alive by infusing them with capital -- and one of the ways that it has done so is by -- wait for it -- taking them public.
+Granted, things have changed over the past 50 years, following the economic reforms of Deng Xiaoping in the late 1970s and 80s.
+Today there are far fewer SOEs, but they still make up a significant chunk of China's gross domestic product.
+They're mostly found in the energy, telecommunications, and financial sectors.
+The government keeps many of them alive by infusing them with capital, and one of the ways it does this is by -- wait for it -- taking them public.

 The bottom line is that, despite the loosening of the PRC's grip, SOEs still do not put shareholder interests first.
 Their motivation is still at least partly political, so you're better off looking for Chinese companies that have your interests at heart.

 While the SOEs join the free markets at a tortoise's pace, non-SOE Chinese companies like 3SBio